 Bottom Face

-This is the most standard method.
-By clicking a flat face, you create the corresponding pocket with the islands automatically recognized.
-The bottom altitude is the solid face altitude, the start altitude is taken on the stock.
+This represents the standard method.
+By selecting a flat face, the corresponding pocket is automatically created, with islands automatically recognized.
+The bottom altitude corresponds to the solid face altitude, while the start altitude is determined from the stock.

 Characteristics